 Sustainability – If you want a complete emissions picture, you need to account for the emissions your suppliers create on your behalf through all of the goods and services that contribute to your business (scope 3).

-How to map your supply chain
+How to develop your supply chain map

-Mapping your supply chain is the critical first step before doing a supply chain assessment.
+Mapping your entire supply chain is the critical first step before doing a supply chain assessment.
 For complex supply chains, the mapping process can be time-consuming, so let’s break it into manageable steps:

 1. Create a basic map.
 Use sticky notes, a visual collaboration software, or a flow chart tool to create a high-level outline of your product flow from the source to the finished product.
 Then map your priority suppliers based on what’s important to you—where you spend the most money, the most critical materials to your product, etc. Include the type of operation (e.g., manufacturer, farmer, service provider) and the product or service they deliver.